-42 The requirement to disclose valuation as per the CDS curve published by FIMMDA or a benchmark recommended by FIMMDA shall be effective once FIMMDA starts publishing the CDS curve or recommends a valuation benchmark.
+29 The requirement to disclose valuation as per the CDS curve published by FIMMDA or a benchmark recommended by FIMMDA shall be effective once FIMMDA starts publishing the CDS curve or recommends a valuation benchmark.

-43 These disclosures are originally specified in the Reserve Bank of India (Securitisation of Standard Assets) Directions, 2021 and have merely been reproduced here for ease of reference.
+30 These disclosures are originally specified in the Reserve Bank of India (Securitisation of Standard Assets) Directions, 2021 and have merely been reproduced here for ease of reference.
 In case of any conflict between these Directions and Reserve Bank of India (Securitisation of Standard Assets) Directions, 2021, 2021 on disclosure requirements, the latter will prevail.

-44 Please provide table separately for 'Simple, Transparent and Comparable' (STC) and non-STC transactions.
+31 Please provide table separately for 'Simple, Transparent and Comparable' (STC) and non-STC transactions.

 SI.
-No. Particulars Mar 31 (Current Year) Mar 31 (Previous Year)

-a) Off-balance sheet exposures

-• First loss

-• Others

-b) On-balance sheet exposures

-• First loss

-• Others

-4. Amount of exposures to securitisation transactions

-4. other than MRR

-a) Off-balance sheet exposures

-i) Exposure to own securitisations

-• First loss

-• Others

-ii) Exposure to third party securitisations

-• First loss

-• Others

-b) On-balance sheet exposures

-i) Exposure to own securitisations

-• First loss

-• Others

-ii) Exposure to third party securitisations • First loss

-• Pilstioss • Others

-Sale consideration received for the securitised assets

-5. and gain/loss on sale on account of securitisation

-J. and gainness on sale on account of securitisation

-Form and quantum (outstanding value) of services

-6. provided by way of, liquidity support, post-securitisation

-asset servicing, etc.
+No. Particulars Mar 31 (Current Year) Mar 31 (Previous Year) 3.
+Total amount of exposures retained by the originator to comply with MRR as on the date of balance sheet a) Off-balance sheet exposuresFirst lossOthers b) On-balance sheet exposuresFirst lossOthers 4.
+Amount of exposures to securitisation transactions other than MRR a) Off-balance sheet exposures i) Exposure to own securitisations First loss Others ii) Exposure to third party securitisations First loss Others b) On-balance sheet exposures i) Exposure to own securitisations First loss Others ii) Exposure to third party securitisations First loss Others 5.
+Sale consideration received for the securitised assets and gain/loss on sale on account of securitisation 6.
+Form and quantum (outstanding value) of services provided by way of, liquidity support, post-securitisation asset servicing, etc. 7.
 Performance of facility provided.
-Please provide

-separately for each facility viz.
-Credit enhancement,

-liquidity support, servicing agent etc. Mention percent

-7. in bracket as of total value of facility provided.

-7. (a) Amount paid

-(b) Repayment received

-(c) Outstanding amount

-Average default rate of portfolios observed in the past. (may mention

-Please provide breakup separately for each asset class average default

-8. i.e. RMBS, Vehicle Loans etc rate of previous 5

-I.C.
-TAVIDO, VOINGIC LOUIS CIC years)

-Amount and number of additional/top up loan given on ,

-same underlying asset.
-Please provide breakup

-9. separately for each asset class i.e. RMBS, Vehicle

-Loans, etc.

-Investor complaints
+Please provide separately for each facility viz.
+Credit enhancement, liquidity support, servicing agent etc. Mention percent in bracket as of total value of facility provided. (a) Amount paid (b) Repayment received (c) Outstanding amount 8.
+Average default rate of portfolios observed in the past.
+Please provide breakup separately for each asset class i.e. RMBS, Vehicle Loans etc (may mention average default rate of previous 5 years) 9.
+Amount and number of additional/top up loan given on same underlying asset.
+Please provide breakup separately for each asset class i.e. RMBS, Vehicle Loans, etc.

-10. (a) Directly/Indirectly received and;

-(b) Complaints outstanding
+SI.
+No. Particulars Mar 31 (Current Year) Mar 31 (Previous Year) 10.
+Investor complaints (a) Directly/Indirectly received and; (b) Complaints outstanding